tassosblackg/W-I-B/Instructions.md

 and this:https://www.pyimagesearch.com/2016/10/24/ubuntu-16-04-how-to-install-opencv/
 	*|possible error if you use the above link to solve check this: https://github.com/opencv/opencv/issues/6050

 #WIB project
 #author:soylisK |email:soylis.k@gmail.com

 #Steps to run classification and detection of ball#

  1.| You need a folder with imgs for negative training  (negativeImg) 2.| You need as many positive imgs by croping the obj (showing the obj you want to recognize) that's /BallImages

-#starting to buld necessary components
+#starting to build necessary components

  3.| cd to /files and read --README.md
  4.| follow steps of above .md file to create bg.txt and ball.info file